 The borrow pit is located on bedrock comprising Kildonan metasedimentary rocks.
-This borrow pit is the larger of the two.
+This borrow pit was originally the larger of the two.
 This proposed borrow pit extension is located on shallow bedrock and is situated on the eastern flank of slope and has a suitable profile for maximising extraction from the borrow pit once it is reopened.
-It is anticipated that once the restoration overburden is removed from the borrow pit, it should offer a significant volume of material and the largest volume of the two borrow pits.
+It is anticipated that once the restoration overburden is removed from the borrow pit, it should offer a volume of material and the smaller volume of the two borrow pits.
 The rock comprises psammite.
-No significant peat cover exists at this location over the virgin excavation area (see Figure 3).
+No significant peat cover exists at this location over the virgin excavation area (see Figure 3.0).

 The rocks are from the Kildonan Psammite Formation, comprising Psammite and micaceous psammite of the Loch Eil Group and Moine Supergroup.

-The general characteristics and indicative aggregate volumes estimated from the borrow pit is provided in Table 3.2.
+The general characteristics and indicative aggregate volumes estimated from the borrow pit is provided in Table 3-2.

-Table 3-2: Borrow Pit BP2 (NGR 285989, 913374)
+Table 3-2 Borrow Pit BP2

-Maximum dimensions - Potential Excavation

-Site Area Area

-150 m length, 80 m width

-Height of Excavation 8 m

-Area of land impacted ~13,200 m 2

-Gradient of floor during Slope increases to the east at 1 in 100

-construction Details of Extraction Combination of ripping and blasting Overburden type and depth Restoration soils present from former restoration works.
+Site Area Maximum dimensions - Potential Excavation Area 120 m length, 60 m width Height of Excavation 5-6 m Area of land impacted ~8,920 m 2 Gradient of floor during construction Slope increases to the east at 1 in 100 Details of Extraction Combination of ripping and blasting Overburden type and depth Restoration soils present from former restoration works.
 Approximate volume of 36,000m3 to be removed prior to any extraction.
 Within the virgin excavation area of the proposed excavation there is limited soil cover, peaty soil less than ~0.5 m but not an extensive cover.
-Extent of Aggregate Extraction An approximate volume of 96,000m 3 of rock.
+Extent of Aggregate Extraction An approximate volume of 39,600m 3 of rock.
 Aggregate Composition These rocks are described as psammite.